-- Data ingestions formats: BigQuery allows users to load data in various formats such as AVRO, CSV, JSON etc.
+- Data ingestion formats: BigQuery allows users to load data in various formats such as AVRO, CSV, JSON, etc.

 - Parallel Processing: It uses a cloud-based parallel query processing engine that reads data from thousands of disks at the same time.